cisagov/LME/docs/markdown/reference/troubleshooting.md

 ### Dashboard Update Script Failing

-If you encounter an error when the dashboards are updated using the dashboard update script, either manually or as part of automatic updates, this may mean that your current version of Elastic is too old to support the minimum functionality required for the new dashboard versions.
-Ensure that the latest supported version of the Elastic stack is in use with the following command:
+If you encounter an error when you update the dashboards using the dashboard update script, either manually or as part of automatic updates, this may mean that your current version of Elastic is too old.
+To ensure that the latest supported version of the Elastic stack is in use with the following command:
 ```
 cd /opt/lme/Chapter\ 1\ Files/
 sudo ./deploy.sh update